HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 given mission architecture are essential.
-While these yield codes have the same goal, they are complex, written in different programming languages (AYO is written in IDL and EXOSIMS is written in Python), calculate yield with different methods, and have major differences in their inputs and outputs that has made comparing results difficult.
+While these yield codes have the same goal, they are complex, written in different programming languages (AYO is written in IDL and EXOSIMS is written in Python), calculate yield with different methods, and have major differences in their inputs and outputs.
 The need for a unified library for visualizing these yield codes in a complete, descriptive, and accessible way has therefore also become apparent.
 This is non-trivial due to the differing methods, syntaxes, structures, and assumptions that each of these codes make.